danielfett/draft-dpop/main.md

 * Updates from Roman Danyliw's AD review
 * DPoP-Nonce now included in HTTP header field registration request
 * Fixed section reference to URI Scheme-Based Normalization
+* Elaborate on the use of multiple WWW-Authenticate challenges by protected resources

   -11